The myth of high-paying writing clients // b2bwi

 1. Grab a free copy of my eBook.

-It’s called "Writing Skills That Pay the Bills," and I think the title is self-explanatory. :) Click here.
+It’s called "Why Story Sells," and I think the title is self-explanatory.
+Click here.

 (Trust me...
 It's a good idea....)